Compromise Agreements - http://www.employmentintegration.co.uk/

 Behaviour and language that constitute sexual harassment are often regarded as subjective.
 It can be difficult for individuals to agree on what should or should not be deemed offensive.
 A commonly agreed upon definition of sexual harassment is "unwanted conduct based on sex affecting the dignity of women and men at work".
-If you are the recipient of such unwanted conduct, it is up to you to determine whether or not you believe sexual harassment has occurred; if you feel that it has, you should instruct a sexual harassment solicitor who may make an application to the Employment Tribunal on your behalf.
+If you are the recipient of such unwanted conduct, it is up to you to determine whether or not you believe sexual harassment has occurred; if you feel that it has, you should instruct a sexual harassment solicitor who can make an application to the Employment Tribunal on your behalf.

-What Is Sexual Harassment
+What Is Sexual Harassment?

 • asking for sexual favours